Navigating the Resort

 The resort’s only daycare option, other than private babysitting, is The Sugarbush Day School (open to children 6 weeks to 6 years) located in the historic Sugarbush Village.
 While the Day School is accessible on foot from the Lincoln Peak base area, we recommend driving.
 To do so, exit the Lincoln Peak main parking lot and make a left onto Village Road and then your first left after you pass our main entrance.
 At the top of the hill, park anywhere and walk across the covered bridge to the first building on your left.
 It is well signed; you can’t miss it.
 While in the Sugarbush Village be sure to check out the famous French bistro, Chez Henri which has been in continuous operation for more than 50 years, The Reks restaurant, Mutherstuffa’s, a New York style deli & sandwich shop (with the best subs in the Valley) and the Mountainside Ski Shop.

-Clay Brook Hotel and Residences located at Lincoln Peak is home to our premiere restaurant, Rumble’s Kitchen, where you can get table service all day long in the winter.
-Our newly renovated Lincoln Peak Courtyard is where you will find the best après scene on weekends and holidays complete with fire pits, pizza oven, live music, outdoor Umbrella Bar, s’mores, hot cider, Nomad Coffee (the only place you will find a proper espresso or cappuccino), Waffle Cabin and more.
+Clay Brook Hotel and Residences located at Lincoln Peak is home to our premiere restaurant, Rumble’s Bistro & Bar, where you can get table service all day long in the winter.
+Our newly renovated Lincoln Peak Courtyard is where you will find the best après scene on weekends and holidays.

 Making the Most of Your Visit

-We know you’ll have a good time here at Sugarbush Resort, but we want to make sure you have all the necessarily resources to get you prepared to take on the mountain.
+We know you’ll have a good time here at Sugarbush Resort, but we want to make sure you have all the necessary resources to get you prepared to take on the mountain.

 Download the Sugarbush App